Is Sagres worth visiting? Why it Should Be on Your Travel Bucket List

 How to get to Sagres?

-If you’re arriving by air, the closest international airport is Faro Airport, located approximately 120 kilometres east of Sagres.
-From there, you can rent a car or book an airport transfer to embark on a scenic road journey along the Algarve coastline.
+When it comes to getting to Sagres, there are several options to choose from.
+If you’re arriving by air, the nearest airport is Faro Airport, located approximately 120 kilometres east of Sagres.
+From there, you can hire a rental car or book an airport transfer to embark on a scenic journey along the Algarve coastline.

 I wouldn’t recommend taking a taxi as this would be quite an expensive option given the drive takes about 1 hour and 20 minutes.
+You’ll be a lot better off catching public transport, I found this pretty easy to navigate in Portugal.

 For those exploring Portugal by train, Lagos is the nearest major railway station to Sagres.
 Regular train services operate from Lisbon and other major cities, connecting to Lagos.